-The custom software development team reviews each stage to deliver business value.
-The customer and Scrum master will reprioritize the list of requirements in a meeting called Backlog grooming.
+The software development team reviews each stage to deliver business value.
+The client and Scrum master will reprioritize the list of requirements in a meeting called Backlog grooming.
 During this meeting, requirements are removed or added and given higher or lower priority.
-The customer and software development team have an understanding of what needs to be accomplished.
+The client and software development team have an understanding of what needs accomplishing.
 This element in an agile process, like Scrum, encourages change and allows for it to occur.
-In Waterfall methodology, change is not encouraged and actually is discouraged in order to get the project done.
+In Waterfall methodology, change is not encouraged and is discouraged from getting the project done.

 Digital Maelstrom Follows the Scrum Agile Methodology

 We use Scrum for our software development, requirements gathering, security, and architecture.
 We have seen great results with Scrum.
-Our clients know where we are on the budget on a biweekly basis and estimation of costs are more structured.
+Our clients know where we are on the budget on a biweekly basis, and the estimation of costs is structured.

 In the end, our clients still receive software documentation and so much more.
 They get working software that matches their business needs for today and peace of mind.